Typeform

 Hidden fields are empty in Typeform responses

-- Verify that the Typeform container has the
+- Check that the embed element has the

-data-tf-hiddenattribute on the container in DevTools — it should contain your field names and values. - Make sure the hidden field names in Typeform exactly match the field names used in
+data-tf-hiddenattribute in DevTools — it should contain your field names and values. - Make sure the URL parameter names in Typeform exactly match the names in

-enableLogging: truein settings) and check the browser Console.
+enableLogging: truein settings) and check the browser Console for errors.

 data-tf-hidden is set but values are not appearing in responses

-This can happen if the Typeform embed loads and initializes before AttributionHub sets the data-tf-hidden attribute.
-The widget reload (window.tf.reload()) should handle this, but if the Typeform SDK version does not support reload, you may need to ensure the AttributionHub script loads before the Typeform embed script.
+This can happen if the Typeform embed loads and initializes before AttributionHub sets the attribute.
+The widget reload (window.tf.reload()) should handle this, but if your version of the Typeform SDK doesn’t support reload, make sure the AttributionHub script loads before the Typeform embed script in your page.

 Popup or slider form not detected

-Make sure the data-attrhub-tf attribute is on the trigger element (the button or link), not on a parent container.
+The data-attrhub-tf attribute needs to be on the trigger element (the button or link), not on a parent container.
 AttributionHub looks for [data-attrhub-tf] elements specifically.